May 2000 (Part 1)

 In Push Hands or in combat, for example, if an opponent does not “distinguish between false and real in movement”, a skilful exponent can exploit this weakness and defeat the opponent.
 Three characteristic points when you can exploit your opponent's weakness in his movement, are when he starts his movement, during the process of the movement, and just before he completes his movement.

-But if he can skilfully “distinguish between false and real”, even though you may be many times stronger, when you ;push him, he can easily neutralize your push by swiftly moving his “false” leg backwards or sideways or to any suitable position, and exploiting your strength defeat you instead.
+But if he can skilfully “distinguish between false and real”, even though you may be many times stronger, when you push him, he can easily neutralize your push by swiftly moving his “false” leg backwards or sideways or to any suitable position, and exploiting your strength to defeat you instead.

 The above explanation deals with movement of one or both feet.
 The same principle is involved when you adust the foot positions without actually moving the feet away from its stance.